 Ascend to Gunung Rajah (about 2 hours), and on to Kem Tengah (a further hour).
 From Kem Tengah to Kuala Melantai takes around 4 hours and involves crossing the 27 minor hills of Bukit Malang.
 It is then around 5 hours to reach the Park Resort from Kuala Melantai.
 Stay the night at the National Park Resort.

-|Permits||National Mark guides are mandatory and your items will be checked by staff to ensure no litter is left behind on the mountain.
+- Permits: National Park guides are mandatory and your items will be checked by staff to ensure no litter is left behind on the mountain.
 The trail is closed from November to mid-February every year and even booking at this time for a hike later in the year is strangely difficult as there is nobody to make your reservation with in the office.
 You can try using this email address: email@example.com

-|Water sources||On the Sungai Relau-Kuala Tahan traverse route available at Kem Kor, Kubang, Botak, near Wray’s Camp, Kuala Teku, Kuala Puteh, near Kem Tengah, and Kuala Melantai.
+- Water sources: On the Sungai Relau-Kuala Tahan traverse route available at Kem Kor, Kubang, Botak, near Wray’s Camp, Kuala Teku, Kuala Putih, near Kem Tengah, and Kuala Melantai.